 - Stomach pain

-But dysbiosis can also lead to symptoms outside of the gut, such as brain fog, fatigue, or skin issues.
+However, dysbiosis can also lead to symptoms outside the gut, such as brain fog, fatigue, or skin issues.

 There isn’t a perfect test for gut microbiome health.
-Basic stool tests ordered by your doctor will look for parasites, gut inflammation, or the presence of things that shouldn’t be there, like high levels of fat.
+Basic stool tests ordered by your doctor will look for parasites, gut inflammation, or the presence of things that shouldn’t be there, like high fat levels.
 But they don’t test your gut bacteria, and they wouldn’t be ordered if you are just interested in learning about your microbiome but don’t have specific symptoms.

 There are stool tests that you can order with trained health care practitioners or even direct-to-consumer options that look for patterns of bacteria found in the stool.
 This can be helpful to see if you have more or less of a particular type of bacteria to support diversity.
 These tests usually have you collect stool samples.

-But there are questions about the accuracy of these tests and what they really tell you since there isn’t a known optimal set range or number of bacteria.
-And the direct-to-consumer options may be challenging to fully interpret.
+But there are questions about these tests' accuracy and what they tell you since there isn’t a known optimal set range or a number of bacteria.
+Also, the direct-to-consumer options may be challenging to interpret fully.

-So if you are concerned with your gut health, it’s a good idea to work with someone who specializes in gut health to help you work through your options.
+So, if you are concerned with your gut health, it’s a good idea to work with someone specializing in gut health to help you work through your options.

 Like any aspect of health, a balanced gut relies on a holistic approach to wellness, including sleep, stress management, diet, and exercise.
 Each of these habits could be an article on its own, but since diet is the main predictor, we will focus on what you can eat for a healthy gut.